 Jerusalem is Yerushalayim in Hebrew.
 It is composed of two words, “yeru” and “shalayim or sha-lem.”3

-The core word in this name is, “sha-lem,” which means completeness and wholeness.
+The core word in this name is, “sha-lem,” which means completeness, a wholeness.
 The word “shalom” meaning peace, comes from this word, because any peace depends on both completeness and wholeness.4

-The first part of the name Jerusalem “yeru,” pronounced “yir-oo,” can mean either “[they] will see or [they] will feel the awe.”
-When you put these parts together, you fully understand the name Jerusalem: “[they] will see the Wholeness or ‘[they] will feel the awe of the Completeness.”4
+The first part of the name Jerusalem “yeru,” pronounced “yir-oo,” means “they will feel the awe.”
+When you put these two parts together, the name Jerusalem means, “they will feel the awe of completeness.”4

 What?